 Point-to-Point Method: Reducing Fault Current Along the Feeder

-As fault current flows through conductors from the source to the fault location, the conductor impedance reduces the current.
-The point-to-point method calculates this reduction for each section of conductor between the source and the point of interest.
-The method uses a multiplier factor (M) applied to the source fault current.
+As fault current flows through conductors from the source to the fault location, conductor impedance reduces the current.
+Point-to-point methods estimate this reduction for each conductor section between the source and the point of interest.

 Verifying AIC Ratings and Series Ratings